-Sweet has served as a Kalama Port Commissioner since 2005.
+Randy Sweet has served as a Port of Kalama Commissioner since 2005.
 An engineering geologist and hydrogeologist with degrees from LCC, Western Washington and the University of Oregon, he founded a very successful nationwide environmental consulting business.
-He is also past president of the St. John Foundation and chairman of the Cowlitz County Planning Commission, and is a founding member of the Lower Columbia Fish Recovery Board.
+Randy is also past president of the St. John Foundation and chairman of the Cowlitz County Planning Commission, as well as a founding member of the Lower Columbia Fish Recovery Board.

-Stariha has served as a Port Commissioner since 2010.
+Troy Stariha has served as a Port of Kalama Commissioner since 2010.
 An active volunteer and participant in the community, Stariha owns Kalama Auto Supply and Repair.
-A long-time Kalama resident, he graduated from Kalama High School in 1989.
-He is the father of three boys, and much of his free time is spent attending his son’s sporting events as well as coaching football, basketball and soccer teams.
+A long-time Kalama resident, Troy graduated from Kalama High School in 1989.
+He is a father of three boys, and much of his free time is spent attending his son’s sporting events, as well as coaching football, basketball and soccer teams.

 Port Commissioners have many responsibilities to ensure optimum use of port facilities, acreage and infrastructure.
 The commission oversees everything from marina and industrial improvements to due diligence on industries that fit and comply with the mission of the Port and the culture of the community, as well as investment in community recreational facilities like parks, walking paths, marina and other amenities.